Atashin'chi: Atashin'chi Movie

-The catch copy was "Congratulations 'Mother' silver screen debut ♪ Something will happen to the Tachibana family this winter!" in the early stages and replaced by "Oh my, Mother and Mikan have been replaced!
-What?
-What do you want to do?"

 Even before the start of Atashin'chi broadcast on TV Asahi, TV Asahi and Toei planned to release this film.
 Before its release, TV Asahi and Toei said, "We want to make a series that lasts for 10 years and 20 years as a national animation as a work that the whole family can enjoy," and set the target box office revenue of 3 billion yen under "Doraemon movie" Despite an unusual campaign in which 10 of the main character's visited places where there were requests for business trips such as personal events all over the country, the box office revenue was 900 million yen, falling short of the target, and it was not made into a series.

 It was screened in Taiwan from February 9, 2007, and in Hong Kong from January 17, 2008, recording the highest ticket sales in the second week of its release.

 Atashin'chi 3D Movie

 In the second movie, a 3D movie " Atashin'chi 3D Movie (劇場版3D あたしンち 情熱のちょ〜超能力♪ 母大暴走!, Gekijouban 3D Movie Atashin'chi : Jounetsu no Chou Chounouryoku Haha Dai Bousou)" was released on November 13, 2010.
 This film distributed by Toei Distribution.
 The length of this film is 43 minutes.
 Shin-ei Animation's first 3D movie.
 The director is Wataru Takahashi, who is making his feature film directorial debut.
 Screenplay by Hiroshi Ohnogi.
 Yoko Yazawa is in charge of the theme song.
 In addition, Tetsuo Yasumi, who was in charge of directing the previous work and the TV series, will be in charge of supervision.

 The slogan is "I will announce it!
 My mother can now use her supernatural powers!!"

 Although it was released on a small scale of 89 screens nationwide, it is popular among elementary school students and their parents, accounting for 80% of the total.
 Ranked 9th for the first time in the ranking (according to Kogyo Tsushin).

 It was also screened overseas, in Taiwan from January 21, 2011, and in Hong Kong from February 10, 2011.